oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/data-labeling/data-labeling.md

     ![](./images/lab2_308.png =150x*)

-4. Update *config.py* with required configuration parameters
+4. Step 4: Update *config.py* with required configuration parameters

     In order to run the data labeling program properly, you need to make some changes in */data-labeling/config.py* and */.oci/config* files.

-Let's show how to update and configure */data-labeling/config.py* first.
+    Let's update and configure */data-labeling/config.py* first.

-    *config.py* is empty at beggining:
+    Pre-prepared *config.py* is basically empty at the beginning:

     ```python
     # for help, run: